2 women transported to JMH following Liberty City shooting

 Officials said the women were struck by gunfire while they were inside a white sedan.

-7News cameras captured investigators focusing on the car which appeared to have a bullet hole in the back passenger side and rear window.
+7News cameras captured investigators focusing on a car that appeared to have a bullet hole in the back passenger side and rear window.

 Rescue crews transported the victims to Jackson Memorial Hospital’s Ryder Trauma Center in unknown condition.